PadalaBalaSivaSaiMegiReddy/Gallery-site-PHP/README.md

 # Gallery Site

-This is a PHP-based website that allows users to view and upload images to an online gallery.
+This is a PHP-based website that allows users to view images in an online gallery and stores their information through a MySQL databases.

 ## Technologies Used